-20+ Best Instagram Business Tools
+Top 12 Instagram Business Tools

 Liketoknow.it – A membership community of sorts which Instagram members can join.
 When they see a post with a Linktoknow.it link, they can click on it to receive information about the products in the posted image via eMail.

-Instaorders – This free Instagram business tool syncs with Instagram so you can import your product photos.
-Enter the product details and price for each item.
-Orders will be eMailed to you and processed through your choice of payment processor (PayPal, etc).

-Shopify Canada – The better eCommerce platforms, like Canada’s Shopify, have a great selection of Instagram sales and management app’s available.
+Shopify Canada – The better eCommerce platforms, like Canada’s Shopify, have a great selection of Instagram sales and management app’s available

 Learning More About Instagram for Business

-You’ll find many free and low-priced courses online that teach you how to use Instagram for business, such as the Instagram Marketing 2016: Fans To Business Leads course (56 lectures for $17).
-You can also take online courses from recognized Instagram expert, Sue B. Zimmerman, including Sell More With Instagram.
+You’ll find many free and low-priced courses online that teach you how to use Instagram for business, such as the Instagram Marketing: Fans To Business Leads course (56 lectures for $17).

 How have you been using Instagram to promote your Canadian business?
 Please share your experience or questions in the comments below.